avast/scala-server-toolkit/docs/flyway.md

 `libraryDependencies += "com.avast" %% "sst-flyway" % "<VERSION>"`

-This module initializes `Flyway` which can be used to do automated SQL DB migrations.
+This subproject initializes `Flyway` which can be used to do automated SQL DB migrations.
 See the [documentation of Flyway](https://flywaydb.org/documentation/) on how to go about that.

-The method `make` requires `javax.sql.DataSource` which you can for example obtain from `doobie-hikari` module:
+The method `make` requires `javax.sql.DataSource` which you can for example obtain from `doobie-hikari` subproject:

 ```scala
 import cats.effect.Resource